tx-21/MPhil-thesis/Thesis/Chap 3_Materials and Methods/materias-and-methods.md

 #### Data smoothing
 #### Outlier detection and removal
 #### Feature engineering
+@patelWhatFeatureEngineering2021
+What is Feature Engineering
+Feature engineering is a machine learning technique that leverages data to create new variables that aren’t in the training set.
+It can produce new features for both supervised and unsupervised learning, with the goal of simplifying and speeding up data transformations while also enhancing model accuracy.
+Feature engineering is required when working with machine learning models.
+Regardless of the data or architecture, a terrible feature will have a direct impact on your model.

 #### Split of Train/valid/test dataset
 ## Machine learning models
 ### MLP